geoserver/geoserver/doc/en/user/source/data/sqlserver.rst

        ``min connections``

      - Connection pool configuration parameters.
 See the :ref:`connection_pooling` section for details.
+If you are connecting to SQL Azure make sure to set the ``validate connections`` flag as SQL Azure closes inactive connections after a very short delay.

 .. _port_notes: